anonymousaabc123/MATDS/README.md

-The code and dataset are coming in about a week!
-Code and dataset for MATDS: Uplift Modeling for Multi-Attribute Treatment under Distribution Shift
+The Code and dataset for the paper “MATDS: Uplift Modeling for Multi-Attribute Treatment under Distribution Shift”

+## The synthetic dataset

+## The public MIMIC-III dataset